Onsite Borrowing Program

 - Experience shows that patrons follow the rules and books come back.

-- Numbers, especially during the pilot, will be low and impact on local workflows minimal.
+- Numbers will be low and impact on local workflows minimal.

 - Participating will strengthen consortial ties with other institutions.

 - The status and good standing of visiting patrons will be confirmed by the home institution before borrowing onsite will be allowed.

 - The basic SHARES “trusted partner” contract will be in force throughout.

 Onsite Borrowing Program Agreement